developeranaz/URL-Magnet-Cloud-Uploader-Heroku/README.md

 * Paste your config Url in the heroku 'CONFIG_FILE_IN_URL' Section

 ** note : Don't share this url to anyone
+* IMPORTANT : Don't Use Chrome (Android) browser it will fails to load aria2rclone website, stucks at blackscreen
+### FOR Android users use BRAVE/Firefox instead of chrome

 # Features